lnxjedi/ansible-role-gopherbot/README.md

 Advanced Example Playbook
 -------------------------

 This example playbook uses `singleplatform-eng.users` to create the user and group, and installs both a deploy key and (possibly encrypted) ssh private key.
 The public key for both of these should be set up as deployment keys for your **Gopherbot** configuration repository.
+Note that this playbook requires several `gopherbot_*` variables to be set (in e.g. `host_vars/`) instead of using role defaults that are only available within the role.

 ```yaml
 ---